 AAC&U is the leading national association dedicated to advancing the vitality and public standing of liberal education by making quality and equity the foundations for excellence in undergraduate education in service to democracy.
 Its members are committed to extending the advantages of a liberal education to all students, regardless of academic specialization or intended career.
 Founded in 1915, AAC&U now comprises 1,400 member institutions—including accredited public and private colleges, community colleges, research universities, and comprehensive universities of every type and size.

 UND has an institutional membership to AAC&U. The organization offers a number of free resources to faculty and state at member institutions.
-Most information is openly available through their website (https://www.aacu.org/).
+Most information is openly available on the AAC&U website.
 You can also create an account and sign up for their webinars and newsletters on teaching and teaching related issues.
 Institutional members also receive discount rates on publications and conference registration.

 EDUCAUSE is a nonprofit association whose mission is to advance higher education through the use of information technology.
 The organization helps those who lead, manage, and use information technology to shape strategic decisions at every level.
 Educause actively engages with colleges and universities, corporations, foundations, government, and other nonprofit organizations to further the mission of transforming higher education through the use of information technology.

-Create a User Account: click on the Login link in the top right corner of the website (www.educause.edu).
+Create a User Account: click on the Login link in the top right corner of the Educause website.
 There are many valuable resources available through their website, including research, conferences/events, networking with colleagues, webinars, and initiatives.

 ECAR provides user data, higher education technology trends and practices, and collaboration opportunities for IT professionals and higher education leaders.
 Research publications are listed on the website and are available, through UND’s subscription, to all UND students, faculty, and staff who create profiles in the Educause website.